 I like to work in watercolour, with as much under-drawing as I can get away with.
 I like the unpredictability of a medium which is affected as much by humidity, gravity, the way that heavier particles in the wash settle into the undulations of the paper surface, as by whatever I wish to do with it.
 In other mediums you have more control, you are responsible for every mark on the page — but with watercolour you are in a dialogue with the paint, it responds to you and you respond to it in turn.
 This encourages an intuitive response, a spontaneity which allows magic to happen on the page.
 When I begin an illustration, I usually work up from small sketches — which indicate in a simple way, something of the atmosphere or dynamics of an illustration; then I create drawings on a larger scale.
 When I’ve reached a stage where the drawing looks complete enough I’ll transfer it to watercolour paper, but I like to leave as much unresolved as possible before starting to put on washes.
 This allows for an interaction with the medium itself, a dialogue between me and the paint.
 It’s fun to see where it goes!

 “Between the Opening and the Closing there is a Sense of Clarity”

-I have had four Art Shows; three in Vancouver and one in San Miguel de Allende.
+I have had four Art Shows; three in Vancouver and two in San Miguel de Allende.
 I have a fifth coming up in San Miguel de Allende at the end of February 2019, and a sixth in Vancouver in May 2019.

 My paintings are in galleries and homes in San Miguel de Allende, the USA, Canada and the UK.